Medicare Advantage Plans

 • Diabetic retinopathy screenings

-Note: Vision benefits vary by plan.
+Note: It is important to remember that Medicare Advantage vision benefits vary by plan, carrier, and location.
 Always consult a licensed professional for personalized guidance.

 Understanding Your Vision Benefits: Part A Coverage